open-telemetry/opentelemetry.io/content/en/docs/kubernetes/helm/operator.md

 ### Configuration

-The Operator helm chart's default `values.yaml` is ready to be installed, but it does expect Cert Manager is already present on the Cluster.
+The Operator helm chart's default `values.yaml` is ready to be installed, but it expects that Cert Manager is already present on the Cluster.

 In Kubernetes, in order for the API server to communicate with the webhook component, the webhook requires a TLS certificate that the API server is